 Understanding Support and Resistance

-The answer involves two of the most basic of technical indicators: support and resistance.
+What’s the psychological importance of a stock’s closing price being near a 52-week high?
+The answer involves two of the most basic technical indicators: support and resistance.

-When a stock goes on a winning streak, hitting high levels, and then reverses, the highest price the stock achieved is known as resistance.
-At the point of resistance, the investing community believes that the value of the stock has reached or exceeded fair market value, and prices are going down ahead.
+When a stock goes on a winning streak, hitting high levels, and then reverses, the highest price the stock achieved is a technical indicator known as resistance.
+At the point of resistance, the investing community believes that the value of the stock has reached or exceeded fair market valuations, and prices are going down ahead.

-On the other hand, when a stock is on a losing streak, reaches the bottom, and then reverses, the lowest price reached is known as support.
+On the other hand, when a stock is on a losing streak, reaches the bottom, and then reverses, the lowest price reached is a technical indicator known as support.
 This is the point at which the investing community believes the stock has fallen so far, and it can only go up.

 The 52-week high is the point of resistance over the past year, and the 52-week low is the point of support over the past year.